SafwenNaimi/DATE-GCN/README.md

       python run.py

-* To train model on NW-UCLA with bone or motion modalities, modify line 4 in run.py and then execute it:
+* To train ATEM-GCN on NW-UCLA with bone or motion modalities, modify line 4 in run.py and then execute it:

       # Example: training ATEM-GCN on NW-UCLA under bone motion modality